nextflow-io/training/docs/nf_customize/5_config.md

 -   **Test profiles**
     -   Profiles to execute the pipeline with a standardised set of test data and parameters, e.g., `test` and `test_full`.

-!!! tip "Multiple profiles"

-    Multiple profiles can be specified in a comma-separated (`,`) list when you execute your command.
-The order of profiles is important as they will be read from left to right, for example:

-    ```bash
-    nextflow run nf-core/demo -profile test,singularity -r dev --outdir results
-    ```

 nf-core pipelines are required to define software containers and environments that can be activated using profiles.
 Although it is possible to run the pipelines with software installed by other methods (e.g., environment modules or manual installation), using Docker or Singularity is more convenient and more reproducible.

-!!! tip "Utilizing profiles"

-    If you're computer has internet access and one of Conda, Singularity, or Docker installed, you should be able to run any nf-core pipeline with the `test` profile and the respective software management profile 'out of the box'.

-    The `test` data profile will pull small test files directly from the `nf-core/test-data` GitHub repository and run it on your local system.
-The `test` profile is an important control to check the pipeline is working as expected and is a great way to trial a pipeline.
-Some pipelines have multiple test `profiles` for you to try.

 ## Shared configuration files

 An `includeConfig` statement in the `nextflow.config` file is also used to include custom institutional profiles that have been submitted to the nf-core [config repository](https://github.com/nf-core/configs).
 At run time, nf-core pipelines will fetch these configuration profiles from the [nf-core config repository](https://github.com/nf-core/configs) and make them available.

 For shared resources such as an HPC cluster, you may consider developing a shared institutional profile.

 You can follow [this tutorial](https://nf-co.re/docs/usage/tutorials/step_by_step_institutional_profile) for more help.

 ## Custom configuration files